wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 ## April 2022

-Made improvements to the following integration in April 2022:
+We made improvements to the following integration in April 2022:

 * Amazon Web Services -- We updated the format of CloudWatch instance and volume allow lists to JSON format.
 When you register a new CloudWatch integration or edit an existing one, you can add instances and volumes to allow lists.
 The format of the tag lists should be in JSON format, for example `{"organization":"yourcompany"}`.

 ## March 2022

-We added the following integrations in March 2022:
+We added the following integration in March 2022:

 * VMware Blockchain